odrama/RoboND-Perception-Project/writeup_template.md

         detected_objects_labels.append(label)
 ```

 We then publish these detected objects for Rviz to display above each respective object.
-In addition, we pass the list of detected objects to the `pr_mover()` function.
+In addition, we pass the list of detected objects to the `pr2_mover()` function as an argument.

+![camera][image8]

 ### Pick and Place Setup